Kansas shooting shatters Indian engineer's American dream

-PARIS Airbus faces tough negotiations on two fronts as it seeks new relief from European governments and engine makers for losses on its troubled A400M military transporter plane.
+LOS ANGELES, Feb 27 Rapper Future topped the weekly U.S. Billboard 200 chart on Monday, scoring his fourth chart-topping album.

-NEW DELHI Working, partying and traveling across the United States, Indian aviation engineer Srinivas Kuchibhotla was living his American dream in Kansas.
+NEW DELHI Feb 24 Working, partying and travelling across the United States, Indian aviation engineer Srinivas Kuchibhotla was living his American dream in Kansas City.

 A local man shot dead Kuchibhotla, 32, and wounded his colleague Alok Madasani in a case U.S. federal authorities are investigating as a possible hate crime.